openstack/ironic-specs/specs/kilo/ironic-node-properties-discovery.rst

 Given above reasons, this approach is not chosen.

-The auto-discovery can also be used for discovering node properties but it also doesnt provide the ability to discover properties at node-create and node-set-provision-state.
+The auto-discovery can also be used for discovering node properties but it also doesn't provide the ability to discover properties at node-create and node-set-provision-state.

 Data model impact